Cookies on the Gambling Commission website

 • other employees.

-9. If you are unclear as to your status, you should seek guidance from your manager in the first instance or, failing this, the Commission’s internal compliance officer which role is carried out by the Commission’s Intelligence lead.
+17. If you are unclear as to your status, you should seek guidance from your manager in the first instance or, failing this, the Governance team at bsecretary@gamblingcommission.gov.uk

 Employees in a position to influence regulatory decisions under the National Lottery etc. Act 1993

-10. You are prohibited from playing the National Lottery if you are in a position to influence regulatory decisions.
-You are in position to influence regulatory decisions if you are a Director or Programme Director or employee who has delegated authority to make decisions about the Licensing, Legal, Compliance or Enforcement functions in relation to the National Lottery.
+18. You are prohibited from playing the National Lottery if you are in a position to influence regulatory decisions.
+You are in a position to influence regulatory decisions if you are a Director or employee who has delegated authority to make decisions about the Licensing, Legal, Compliance or Enforcement functions in relation to the National Lottery.

-12. The prohibition on playing the National Lottery does not extend to family members, but employees are encouraged to notify the Intelligence lead in the event that a member of the family were to win a substantial amount – subject always to the rights to anonymity afforded to winners.
+20. The prohibition on playing the National Lottery does not extend to family members, but employees are encouraged to notify the Governance Team at bsecretary@gamblingcommission.gov.uk in the event that a member of the family were to win a substantial amount – subject always to the rights to anonymity afforded to winners.

 Employees in a position to influence regulatory decisions under the Gambling Act 2005

-13. You are in a position to influence regulatory decisions if you are a Director or Programme Director or employee in the Intelligence, Licensing, Legal, Compliance and Enforcement functions.
-Also included are employees working in the ICT department having domain administrator privileges and ICT employees with access to software source code.
+21. You are in a position to influence regulatory decisions if you are a Director or employee in the Intelligence, Licensing, Legal, Compliance and Enforcement functions.
+Also included are employees working in the IT and Digital team having domain administrator privileges and ICT employees with access to software source code.
 Depending on their particular responsibilities, other employees may also fall into this category and, if you do, you will be informed of this by your manager.

-14. If you are in a position to influence regulatory decisions, or you appear to be in such a position, you are not permitted to gamble in non-remote casinos, bingo halls, bookmakers premises, family entertainment centres, adult entertainment centres or with on-course bookmakers in Great Britain, or accept winnings from lotteries licensed by the Commission.
-If you are in this category, you are also encouraged to be aware of the potential risks to the Commission and yourself of gambling by members of your close family (which means partners and dependants).
+22. If you are in a position to influence regulatory decisions, or you appear to be in such a position, you are not permitted to gamble in non-remote and/or land-based casinos, bingo halls, bookmakers’ premises, family entertainment centres, adult entertainment centres or with on-course bookmakers in Great Britain, or accept winnings from lotteries licensed by the Commission.
+If you are in this category, you are also encouraged to be aware of the potential risks to the Commission, and yourself, of gambling by members of your close family (which means partners and dependants).

-15. If you are in a position to influence regulatory decisions, you may gamble remotely, for example by phone, television or internet, as there is a clear audit trail that would stand up to challenge.
+23. If you are in a position to influence regulatory decisions, you may gamble remotely, for example online, as there is a clear audit trail that would stand up to challenge.
 In addition, you may gamble whilst abroad.
 In all instances, however, you:

 • must gamble only as a private individual and not identify your connection with the Commission

-• must notify the Commission’s Intelligence lead as to:
+• must notify the Commission’s Governance Team at bsecretary@gamblingcommission.gov.uk as to:

 • which operators you gamble with